-Basically, they send you 3 emails each day with a list of topics reporters are writing about and need some help with – like this:
+Basically, they send you 3 emails each day with a list of topics reporters are writing about for news sites and need some help with – like this:

 All you need to do is scroll through the list of topics, pick one out where you can offer value, and write your reply.

 Here’s an example of one that’s fit for attorneys.

 Just click on the query to be taken down to the section of the email where you can read it in full.